matvign/batchrenamer/docs/documentation.md

 ### Unresolvable
 Unresolvable conflicts are files that will not be renamed.
 Unresolvable conflicts are srcs from conflicts.
-Anything that attempts to rename to a file in this field is also a conflict.
+Anything that attempts to rename to a file in this field is a conflict.

 ## 1.4.2 Conflict resolution